On this page

 npm install

-1. In the apps.js file, update your Okta org configurations (issuer and clientId) for the static-spa application in the config variable:
+file, update your Okta org configurations (issuer

 var config = {

-issuer: `https://${yourOktaDomain}/oauth2/default`, //For example, `"https://example.okta.com/oauth2/default"`
+issuer: `https://{yourOktaDomain}/oauth2/default`, //For example, `"https://example.okta.com/oauth2/default"`

-clientId: `${yourClientId}`, // for example, `0oa2am3kk1CraJ8xO1d7`
+clientId: `{yourClientId}`, // for example, `0oa2am3kk1CraJ8xO1d7`

 scopes: ['openid','email'],